maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="linaexp"></a>
 ### `LIN`(*aexp*)

 `LIN` produces *aexp* newlines in the output.
 The exact nature of `LIN` varies across platforms.
 On HP systems it is a standalone statement, whereas others treat it as a pseudo-function like `TAB`.
-RetroBASIC treats it as a true function that returns a string, means it has to be placed in `PRINT` statements to produce output.
+RetroBASIC treats it as a true function that returns a string, meaning it has to be placed in `PRINT` statements to produce output.

 #### Examples: